Hi, I’m Chris Walton, author of this guide and CEO of Eton Venture Services.

 We also offer ongoing audit support if needed.
 Reach out to us for more information.

-You might need to hire a financial expert or actuary to calculate the present value of these accounts or to understand the implications of dividing them.
+We recommend working with a financial expert or actuary to calculate the present value of these accounts or to understand the implications of dividing them.

 Just as assets are divided, so too are debts and liabilities.
 Identify all marital debt, including mortgages, loans, credit card debts, and any other liabilities.